-Developed in 2005, git is an open-source distributed version control system (VCS) used for tracking the various changes that take place during a development process.
-Git is designed for collaboration with keeping in mind aspects like security, data integrity, flexibility, and performance.
-It helps in creating safe points at each stage and lets you create new features or restore a previous stage during the development process.
+Developed in 2005, Git is an open-source distributed version control system (VCS) that tracks various changes during a development process.
+Git is designed for collaboration with aspects like security, data integrity, flexibility, and performance.
+It helps create safe points at each stage and lets you create new features or restore a previous stage during development.

-To store the data, Git makes use of two repositories, one is the local repository where the 90% of the work like staging, committing, viewing the status or the log/history, etc happens and second is the remote repository which is basically a server that is centralized to all users of a project to push and pull the necessary version changes.
+To store the data, Git makes use of two repositories.
+One is the local repository, where 90% of the work like staging, committing, viewing the status or the log/history, etc. happens, and the second is the remote repository which is a server that is centralized to all users of a project to push and pull the necessary version changes.

-Imagine you have a brand-new idea for a game, and you are lone wolf working alone, in this case, you are the sole manager of how things go and will have a tab on all the stages that you took to reach the finale.
-But, instead of being a lone wolf, you decide to go with the packs, and each one of you writes different aspects pertaining to the game.
-In such scenarios, as the development progress, it will become chaotic maintaining the changes done by each one of you and you might be left wondering only if there was a more systematic way, luckily for you.
+Imagine you have a brand-new idea for a game, and you are a lone wolf working alone; in this case, you are the sole manager of how things go and will have a tab on all the stages you took to reach the finale.
+But, instead of being a lone wolf, you decide to go with the packs, and each one of you writes different aspects of the game.
+In such scenarios, as the development progress, maintaining the changes by ea will become chaotic.
+You and you might be left wondering only if there was a more systematic way, luckily for you.
 A Version Control System (VCS)exists, such as Git, to make life easier.

-Having a distributed VCS like git will enable one to keep track of how many times the code has been split, rearranged or renamed within the course of the development making networking and sharing easy and efficient.
+Having a distributed VCS like Git will enable one to keep track of how many times the code has been split, rearranged, or renamed within the development, doing networking and sharing easy and efficient.

-Interaction with Git will start with you creating a clean workspace(directory) or a branch, make necessary changes to it and commit the same.
+Interaction with Git will start with you creating a clean workspace(directory), making branches, making necessary, and committing Git and committing the same.
 This repeats until you are ready to share your code with others.
 At this point, you can connect to another repository to send or push your changes and receive or pull changes to ensure you are in sync with the changes others make.
-A version change is determined by “Commit” which records ‘who’, ‘what’ and, ‘when’ regarding the change.
+A version change is determined by "Commit," which records 'who,' 'what' and, 'when' regarding the change.

 Img: Interaction of various developers with Git